chafla/SomebodysPC/README.md

 **You can easily add this bot to your server by clicking [this link](https://discordapp.com/oauth2/authorize?client_id=202615577041305600&scope=bot&permissions=268438528).**

-Requires at least Python 3.5.1 be installed, as well as the latest version of discord.py.

 __Note that this is **not** designed to be an extremely multi-functional bot like BooBot.__ It's designed for a niche, and should work alongside existing bots.
 If you want to use this bot's code and launch your own instance, *please please please* don't name it goPC, so as to avoid confusion.